Drek282/ps_gungames/README.md

 ## **What this Module Contains**

-* Code to add support for Gun Game.
+* Code to add support for the Gun Game plugin for Counter-Strike Source.
-* Images, such as maps, overlays, weapons and role images, specific to Gun Game.
+* Images, such as maps, overlays, weapons and role images, specific to Gun Game Source.
-* Any plugins specific to Gun Game.
+* Any plugins specific to Gun Game Source.
-* Any themes or child themes specific to Gun Game.
+* Any themes or child themes specific to Gun Game Source.